Wybo Fijnje: Early life

 Fijnje grew up in Haarlem, where his father Jan Fijnje, originally from Harlingen, was also a minister.
 His parents died in 1763.
 He studied in Amsterdam, but moved in 1771 to Leiden and came in contact with the Collegiants in Rijnsburg.
-Fijnje began his career as a Mennonite preacher in Deventer (1774).
-Then he was called to Delft, where he had already (c.1775) taken up an editorial desk for the "Hollandsche Historische Courant".
+Fijnje began his career as a Mennonite preacher in Deventer (1774); he completed his PhD in the same year.
+He was then called to Delft, where he had already (c.1775) taken up an editorial desk for the "Hollandsche Historische Courant".
 Fijnje was probably inspired by the publishing activities and the internationally renowned paper of his wife's family in Leiden, for in November 1775 he had married Emilie Luzac, the publisher's daughter.

 Patriots

 In January 1783 Fijnje came into conflict with the Prussian ambassador to the Dutch Republic, Friedrich Wilhelm von Thulemeyer, who felt insulted by one of Fijnje's articles in the Courant.
 Fijnje was forced to apologize by the Delft burgemeesters (as freedom of the press was still limited in the old Republic).